-To unfasten the belt, push the release button on the buckle and the belt should spring out of the buckle.
+To unfasten the belt, push the release button on the buckle and the belt should

 Tether Belts

 This vehicle may have an external tether belt installed with a seat, instead of the internal tethering device.
 Tether belts are designed to restrain the seat in the event of a sudden stop or an accident.
 Internal tether belts do not require adjustment.